tumido/llm-d-deployer/quickstart/README.md

 ## llm-d Installation

+Only a single installation of llm-d on a cluster is currently supported.
+In the future, multiple model services will be supported.
+Until then, [uninstall llm-d](#uninstall) before reinstalling.

 The llm-d-deployer contains all the helm charts necessary to deploy llm-d.
 To facilitate the installation of the helm charts, the `llmd-installer.sh` script is provided.
 This script will populate the necessary manifests in the `manifests` directory.
 After this, it will apply all the manifests in order to bring up the cluster.